callumacrae/transform-when/README.md

 #### `Transformer.transformObj()`

 A slightly more complicated, more powerful version of the previous function.
-It takes an object with input values and output values:
+It takes an object with input values and output values to allow scales with multiple stages:

 ```js
 const myTransform = Transformer.transformObj({